AIgatha/AIgathaContracts/README.md

 > + tokenRecipient is the contract interface which is comply with `receiveApproval` and used by `approveAndCall`
 > + TokenERC20 is the contract standard ERC20 token with burnable functions

-### Class Diagram
-The diagram below shows the inheritance relationship between the contracts used to create the AIgatha Crowdsale contract and the AIgatha Token contract.
 ### AIgathaToken Contract Functions
 Documentation are listed as follows.
 + `supply()` : return the remaining sales cap at the calling moment.
 It can be used internally.